Landscape & Abstraction: Painting and/or Drawing

 • Landscape photographs, postcards or other reproductions

-Materials list for students who want to paint:
+Materials list for students who will be painting:

 • Alizarin Crimson (a cool red)